deadc0de6/dotdrop/README.md

 For easy deployment the default profile used by dotdrop reflects the hostname of the host on which it runs.

+The default profile used can be changed by defining the `DOTDROP_PROFILE` environment variable.

 ## Install dotfiles

 Simply run